-Name and Address of Member Today's Date Dear : organizations such as court recor y made available to IMA (cite source - without revealing names of individuals or rds, newspaper accounts, verbal or written allegations, etc.), the IMA aducting an inquiry into allegations that you may not be in compliance a Professional Practice (SEPP).
-Professional Practice as a condi in 5 (a) require that all IMA members comply with the IMA Statement of Ethical tion of continuing their membership in good standing.
-Alleged infractions are a Board Policy C-400 Ethics Compliance Procedures found on the IMA a). formation is made available to us so that we can conduct a thorough and
+PERSONAL AND CONFIDENTIAL Name and Address of Member

+Today's Date Dear :

+Based upon information recently made available to IMA (cite source - without revealing names of individuals or organizations such as court records, newspaper accounts, verbal or written allegations, etc.), the IMA Committee on Ethics is conducting an inquiry into allegations that you may not be in compliance with IMA's Statement of Ethical Professional Practice (SEPP).

+IMA's Bylaws, Article II, Section 5 (a) require that all IMA members comply with the IMA Statement of Ethical Professional Practice as a condition of continuing their membership in good standing.
+Alleged infractions are treated in accordance with IMA Board Policy C-400 Ethics Compliance Procedures found on the IMA website (Members only section).